cosmos/ibc/spec/ics-002-client-semantics/README.md

 ###### Proxy clients

-Proxy clients verify another (proxy) machine's verification of the machine of interest.
+Proxy clients verify another (proxy) machine's verification of the target machine, by including in the proof first a proof of the client state on the proxy machine, and then a secondary proof of the sub-state of the target machine with respect to the client state on the proxy machine.
+This allows the proxy client to avoid storing and tracking the consensus state of the target machine itself, at the cost of adding security assumptions of proxy machine correctness.

 ###### Merklized state trees

-For clients of state machines with Merklized state trees, these can be constructed by calling `verifyMembership` or `verifyNonMembership`, using a verified Merkle root stored in the `ClientState`, to verify presence or absence of particular key/value pairs in state at particular heights in accordance with [ICS 23](../ics-023-vector-commitments).
+For clients of state machines with Merklized state trees, these functions can be implemented by calling `verifyMembership` or `verifyNonMembership`, using a verified Merkle root stored in the `ClientState`, to verify presence or absence of particular key/value pairs in state at particular heights in accordance with [ICS 23](../ics-023-vector-commitments).

 ```typescript